 These courses are only available to students who have exhausted the learning opportunities of our regular course offerings.
 They require the student to undertake a significant project or research with clearly established, measurable learning objectives.

-To apply for an independent study course, students should get tentative agreement on their research project from a supervising instructor.
-They must then complete an independent study form (available in the instruction office or division offices) and receive approval of the supervising instructor, department and division dean, and the vice president of instruction.
+To apply for an independent study course, students should get a tentative agreement on their research project from a supervising instructor.
+They must then complete an independent study form (available in the Instruction Office or division offices) and receive approval of the supervising instructor and division dean.

-Independent study forms must be submitted for approval to the vice president of instruction before the sixth week of the term.
+Independent study forms must be submitted for approval to the division dean before the sixth week of the term.

-Diablo Valley College does not permit auditing of courses.
+Diablo Valley College does not permit auditing of classes.
 All students must submit an application for admission to the college and officially register.